tikv/pprof-rs/README.md

 Unit tests have been added to guarantee there is no `malloc` in sample functions.

+`futex` is also not safe to use in signal handler.
+So we use a spin lock to avoid usage of `futex`.

 ## TODO

 1. Restore the original SIGPROF handler after stopping the profiler.